ethereum/go-ethereum/docs/_interface/Command-Line-Options.md

 ALIASED (deprecated) OPTIONS:
-  --nousb                             Disables monitoring for and managing USB hardware wallets (deprecated) --rpc                               Enable the HTTP-RPC server (deprecated and will be removed June 2021, use --http) --rpcaddr value                     HTTP-RPC server listening interface (deprecated and will be removed June 2021, use --http.addr) (default: "localhost")
+  --nousb                             Disables monitoring for and managing USB hardware wallets (deprecated)
-  --rpcport value                     HTTP-RPC server listening port (deprecated and will be removed June 2021, use --http.port) (default: 8545)
-  --rpccorsdomain value               Comma separated list of domains from which to accept cross origin requests (browser enforced) (deprecated and will be removed June 2021, use --http.corsdomain)
-  --rpcvhosts value                   Comma separated list of virtual hostnames from which to accept requests (server enforced).
-Accepts '*' wildcard. (deprecated and will be removed June 2021, use --http.vhosts) (default: "localhost")
-  --rpcapi value                      API's offered over the HTTP-RPC interface (deprecated and will be removed June 2021, use --http.api)
-  --miner.gastarget value             Target gas floor for mined blocks (deprecated) (default: 0)

 MISC OPTIONS:
   --snapshot                          Enables snapshot-database mode (default = enable)